 Born in 1956 to a family that kept or were involved with chickens, rabbits, dogs, cats, goats and horses and indulged in all manner of country pursuits, it is perhaps not at all surprising that Jeremy took the lifestyle route he did.
-It was, though, the encouragement of a rural studies teacher and an English teacher that made Jeremy determined to pursue a career which encapsulated all his and his family’s interests and hobbies.
+It was, though, the encouragement of both a rural studies teacher and an English master that made Jeremy determined to pursue a career which encapsulated all his and his family’s interests and hobbies.

 His interest in writing has always been with him and his first published piece was a prize-winning letter to Woman magazine whilst still at school!
 His first rural-orientated article was published in 1976 and his first book followed a decade later.
 In the intervening time, Jeremy has written innumerable magazine and newspaper articles, and well over 30 book titles (all of which can be seen on the 'List of Works' page).